mvniekerk/tokio-cron-scheduler/migration.md

 ## 0.4, 0.5 ➡ 0.6

-Architecturally 0.6 is much different than the previous versions.
+Architecturally 0.6 is much different from the previous versions.
 If you didn't implement your own scheduler, this version's only big change is the adding a reference of the scheduler when creating/removing notifications of a job.

 ### Removals